polkadot-developers/polkadot-docs/develop/toolkit/interoperability/asset-transfer-api/index.md

 # Asset Transfer API

-The Asset Transfer API is a library designed to streamline asset transfers for Substrate-based chains, offering methods for both cross-chain and local transactions.
+The Asset Transfer API is a library designed to streamline asset transfers for Polkadot SDK-based chains, offering methods for both cross-chain and local transactions.

 ## In This Section